pwgit-create/pwgit-create/README.md

 - 👋 Hi, I’m @pwgit-create
-- 👀 I’m interested in: java, it-security, quantum computing
+- 👀 I’m interested in: Java, and quantum computing
-- 📫 How to reach me: @Discord: snoweene @LinkedIn: peter-westin
 <!--
 **pwgit-create/pwgit-create** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.